(this is a demo site)

 CCEJ offers a variety of in-depth, experiential Restorative Justice trainings for community members, legal & law enforcement professionals, school staff and youth.
-We are proud to say we have trained hundreds thousands of people across Los Angeles County & Southern California.
+We are proud to say we have trained hundreds of thousands of people across Los Angeles County & Southern California.

 After training, we also work with schools in long term partnerships to plan implementation, strategies, coach teachers and administrators, co-facilitate circles, offer supplemental professional development and support Restorative school policy development.

 We have extensive experience with a variety of contexts and demographics, including middle and high schools, public and charter settings, and alternative and credit recovery/continuation schools.
 We are particularly committed to working with sites where there are high concentrations of young people who are currently and historically targeted by school pushout, including LGBTQ+ students, students of color, students with disabilities and students who are eligible for free or reduced-priced lunches.